 Philadelphia’s largest outdoor celebration of Puerto Rican and Latino heritage

-Celebrating its 50th anniversary in September 2012, the Puerto Rican Day Parade is the city’s oldest and largest outdoor event celebrating Puerto Rican and Latino heritage.
+Celebrating its 53rd anniversary, the annual Puerto Rican Day Parade is the city’s oldest and largest outdoor event celebrating Puerto Rican and Latino heritage.

-Over 1,500 participants, including performers, local celebrities, youth groups, march up the Benjamin Franklin Parkway before ending at the Eakins Oval near the Philadelphia Museum of Art.
+Hundreds of performers, local celebrities, youth groups, march up the Benjamin Franklin Parkway during the annual parade before ending at the Eakins Oval near the Philadelphia Museum of Art.

 The annual parade is organized by the Council of Spanish Speaking Organizations of Philadelphia (Concilio).

 For more information on the parade, click the button below.